Governor of Inverness

 The Governor of Inverness or Governor of Fort George and Fort Augustus was a British Army officer who commanded the garrisons at Fort George and Fort Augustus in Inverness-shire.
 The office became a sinecure and was abolished in 1833.

+The role of Governor was an honorary title, and well paid, although the Governor was not expected to reside at the fort.

+The Lieutenant Governor was the senior officer permanently stationed at the garrison.
+At Fort George, the Lieutenant Governor's residence was three storeys and afforded all of the amenities of an aristocratic town house.
+This building is now used for the Regimental Museum of the Queen’s Own Highlanders.